Holiday (Madonna song): Background

+"Since we weren't going to be able to record [the song] ourselves, we were really hoping it would fall into the hands of someone who was going to do it justice. [...]
+We were a little nervous at first [but] once we met Madonna, I knew she was gonna go somewhere.
+I just didn't know to what level".

+— —Curtis Hudson on Madonna recording "Holiday".

-"Holiday" was written and composed by Curtis Hudson and Lisa Stevens-Crowder, former members of the group Pure Energy.
-Originally conceived as a ballad, the song was later reworked by Stevens-Crowder into a more upbeat composition.
-Hudson contributed the bassline and the hook "Holiday, celebrate," while Stevens-Crowder added the line "It would be so nice".
-They recorded a demo with Stevens-Crowder on vocals and presented it to their label, Prism Records, which declined to release it.
-The pair had previously worked with DJ and producer John "Jellybean" Benitez, who had remixed Pure Energy's tracks and later offered "Holiday" to several artists —including Mary Wilson from The Supremes, Phyllis Hyman, and disco group The Ritchie Family— all of whom passed on the song.
-At the time, Hudson and Stevens-Crowder still hoped to record the song themselves and were not involved in its initial pitching.
+"Holiday" was written and composed by Curtis Hudson and Lisa Stevens-Crowder, former spouses and members of the group Pure Energy.
+The song originated from a keyboard chord progression developed by Stevens-Crowder, who initially conceived it as a ballad.
+After hearing the progression, Hudson developed the melody, contributed the bassline and the hook "Holiday, celebrate", while Stevens-Crowder later added the line "It would be so nice".
+Hudson stated that the lyrics were inspired by the negative news and social tensions of the time and were written in approximately thirty minutes.

+The pair then recorded a demo with Stevens-Crowder on vocals and submitted it to their label, Prism Records, which declined to release it.
+DJ and producer John "Jellybean" Benitez, who knew the pair through New York City's Fun House nightclub and had previously remixed Pure Energy's recordings, eventually acquired the demo and pitched the song to several artists, including Mary Wilson from The Supremes, Phyllis Hyman, and disco group The Ritchie Family, all of whom passed on it.
+Hudson and Stevens-Crowder were not directly involved in the song's pitching, as they still hoped Pure Energy would get to record it.

-In 1983, Madonna was recording her debut album with Warner Bros. producer Reggie Lucas, following the success of her debut single "Everybody" (1982) in the club scene.
-However, there was a shortage of material to complete the album; aside from "Everybody", the only available tracks were "Burning Up", "Lucky Star", "Think of Me", "I Know It", and "Ain't No Big Deal" —the latter of which became unavailable after being sold to another act.
-Lucas contributed "Physical Attraction" and "Borderline", but one more song was needed.
-Benitez, working with Madonna at the time, suggested "Holiday" and approached Hudson and Stevens-Crowder.
-Though initially hesitant, the writers agreed to the idea after meeting Madonna in person.
+In early 1983, Madonna was recording her first studio album with Warner Bros. producer Reggie Lucas and Benitez, whom she was dating at the time.
+The album had been green-lit by Sire Records following the success of her debut single "Everybody" (1982) in the dance scene.
+However, there was not enough material to complete the album; aside from "Everybody", the available tracks were "Burning Up", "Lucky Star", "Think of Me", "I Know It", and "Ain't No Big Deal", the latter of which became unavailable after being given to disco act Barracuda.
+Lucas contributed "Physical Attraction" and "Borderline", but one additional song was still needed.

+Benitez and Lucas were then approached by Sire A&R executive Michael Rosenblatt, who sought one more uptempo pop song to complete the record; they were told that whoever supplied the track would be allowed to produce it.
+Benitez subsequently presented "Holiday", which Rosenblatt selected for the album, before playing the demo for Madonna, who immediately embraced it.
+Although Hudson and Stevens-Crowder were initially reluctant to have Madonna record the song, having originally envisioned it for a black artist, they ultimately agreed after meeting the singer in person.